EEZ & Fisheries Monitoring

 An Exclusive Economic Zone (EEZ) is the area between a country’s coastline and 200 nautical miles out into sea, as defined under the United Nations Convention on the Law Of the Sea.
 This zone allows sovereign rights to fishing, exploration and the use of marine resources.

-OceanMind’s technology utilises multiple data sources, including vessel tracking systems (AIS and VMS), satellite observations including photography and RADAR, fishing vessel databases and oceanographic data, as well as specialist and proprietary databases, to monitor vessel activity within the EEZ and surrounding waters and detect suspicious activity that may require further investigation, on behalf of international governments, regulatory bodies and other agencies.
+OceanMind is working with governments all over the world using multiple data sources, including: vessel tracking systems (AIS and VMS), satellite observations including photography and RADAR, fishing vessel databases and oceanographic data, as well as specialist and proprietary databases, to monitor vessel activity within their EEZs and surrounding waters and help them detect any suspicious activity that may require further investigation.

 Case Study: Ascension Island Exclusive Economic Zone Monitoring